mattlianje/etl4s/docs/philosophy.md

 # Philosophy

-## Design principles
+## Discipline Upon Assignment

-**Discipline upon assignment**
+**etl4s** espouses the idea that is is highly beneficial to banish the assignment (`=`) operator when stitching together programs of dataflow.

-At the end of the day, pipelines are just functions: but raw composition has limitations and monadic stacks don't impose a total discipline over creating new bindings.
+This is born from the fact that raw composition has limitations and monadic stacks don't impose a total discipline over the assingment operator and creating new bindings.

 Say we have
 ```scala